Cats that have been found and taken into our care

 These cats have been found and are now safe in our care.

-We hold each cat for a maximum of 28 days to allow time for the owners to come forward.
-If the owners do not come forward with in the 28-day period of the cat coming into our care, the cat will be placed up for adoption.
+We hold each cat for a minimum of 7 days to a maximum of 14 days to allow time for the owners to come forward.
+If the owners do not come forward with in the 7-14 day period of the cat coming into our care, the cat will be placed up for adoption.

 If you have found a deceased cat then please take the cat to a local vets.
 The vet will scan the cat for a microchip, if there is a chip they will check to see if the records are up to date and contact the cat’s owner.
 If the cat isn’t microchipped or the microchip isn’t up to date then the vets will hold the cat for 7 days until the owner comes forward.

 It isn’t easy to be sure that a cat is lost.
 Some cats like to roam before returning home a couple of days after, or some cats like the outdoor life more than being indoors.
-Some cats have may have even gone through the process of being Trapped Neutered and Returned (TNR) more about TNR at the bottom of this page.
+Some cats have even gone through the process of being Trapped Neutered and Returned (TNR), you can find further information about TNR at the bottom of this page.

 If you have found a cat that looks healthy then the cat will most likely belong to someone in the area.
 If you feel like the cat maybe lost then please knock on doors and consider hand written notes (containing your contact number and street name) stating that you have found a cat and post them through letter boxes around the area (even a few streets away as cats can travel) or try to paper collar the cat first (click here for a paper collar template from Cat protection).
 Leave the paper collar on for a few days, a week maximum to see if anyone contacts you.
 You will either get a phone call or you might see the cat return without the paper collar on (if you think the collar may have come off due to the weather or due to the cat scratching itself then place another paper collar on the cat).